SmartGridready/SGrPython/sgr_library/README.md

 - restapi_iterface.py
 "New library with xsdata, it has two important functions:
 1) new_packet: makes a get request to the api to get a new json packet from the sensor.
-2) get_val: returns the value from a certain datapoint".
+2) get_val: returns the value from a certain datapoint."
 "At the end of the file there is an example for the get_vale function usage"